xrally/xrally-docs/docs/upgrades.md

 Generated script should then be checked, edited if it is needed to be and added to Rally source tree.

->**WARNING** Even though alembic supports schema downgrade, migration
+!!! warning

->scripts provided along with Rally do not contain actual code for downgrade.
+    Even though alembic supports schema downgrade, migration scripts provided along with Rally do not contain actual code for downgrade.